 There are assessment centres across the UK where you can attend a needs assessment; it doesn’t matter which University you are going to, or whether you have decided on which one.
 It is your decision which assessment centre you go to although most students go to the assessment centre that’s closest to either their home or their first choice university.
 You can find an assessment centre here.
 One of the closest assessment centres to Sheffield University is Sheffield Regional Assessment Centre.
 You will need to choose an assessment centre and then contact them to make an appointment.

-The needs assessment is not a medical assessment; it is a discussion between you and a study needs assessor which aims to ensure that any study-related disability support requirements you have can be met.
+The needs assessment is not a test and it isn’t a medical assessment; it is a discussion between you and a study needs assessor to help decide what support would help you on your course.
 You do not need to know what type of support you will need at university before you attend your needs assessment.
 Your assessor will discuss with you the support you’ve received at school or college, the demands of your university course, including what you think you will do well at and any possible challenges, and the impact of your disability.
 The assessor will talk to you about the different types of equipment and support available to help you to perform academically to the best of your abilities.
 Assessors are knowledgeable about the various types of equipment and human support available through DSA and they will help you decide what’s is most likely to meet your needs at university – it’s likely that the assessor will tell you about types of support that you didn’t already know about.

 What happens next?